elhung/AutoAPKTool/README.md

 A bash based script that helps you decompile, recompile, signs apks

 # Installation
-download the repo as a zip, extract and run the install.sh in Terminal.
+download the repo as a zip, extract and double-click the install.sh in Terminal.
 All necessary files an be accessed under /Users/username/AutoAPKEditor folder

 # Use
-to use the script, type a.sh or apk in terminal.
-You can also drag an apk/decompiled folder onto the AutoAPKEdtior.app.other help can be accessed by typing help in the Function: input field
+You can now access the script by doing any of 3: a ) typing a.sh in terminal b ) typing apk in terminal c ) dragging and dropping an apk/decompiled folder onto the AutoAPKEditor.app in /Users/username/AutoAPKEditor folder

 # Note
 the tool achieves removing all the spaces from ur apk file and renaming them.